Azure-Samples/azure-serverless-workshop-team-assistant/7-scheduler-bot/README.md

 In this module we will use Azure Functions and Logic Apps to build in functionality that integrates with team calendars.
 The idea is you can ask your bot to find a suitable meeting time between teammates, and it will respond back with available times.

 The eventual flow will be:
-1. Bot is notified of a command to find schedules `/squire schedule jeff thiago`
+1. Bot is notified of a command to find schedules `Schedule appointment` for `jeff,thiago`
 1. Logic Apps goes and grabs the calendar details for each person provided
 1. A Function is called to calculate availability in calendars
 1. A response is returned to the user with available times